Lighting can make or break how a new kitchen looks, feels and functions.

 Task lighting is employed to illuminate the activities that take place in the kitchen and provides light to prep, cook, bake, read recipes, easily find ingredients and spices, watch television or do homework.
 Recent technological advances enable designers to integrate task lighting into drawers and cabinets by installing LED strip lighting or puck lights.
 We often employ LED strip lights under cabinets to illuminate countertops.

 Accent lighting is used to help keep the kitchen from looking ordinary or bland by highlighting opening shelving, artwork, architectural details or other objects.
 A detail or work of art that draws the attention of the eye is referred to as a focal point.
 Light fixtures that provide light and shadows can make the space more inviting and comfortable.
 These may include track lights, recessed adjustable fixtures, and spotlights.
 Accent lighting is subtle.
-A focused beam of light directed at a plant or highlighting a work of art, or a spotlight placed behind a plant and pointed upward through the leaves creates shadows on the wall that can make a kitchen more attractive.
+A focused beam of light directed at a plant or highlighting a work of art, or a spotlight placed behind a plant and pointed upward through the leaves creates shadows on the wall that can make a kitchen more attractive and appealing.

 We almost always recommend lighting controls such as dimmers and motion detectors as part of a lighting plan because they not only are greener but they also help to control utility costs and enable you to alter the look and feel of the room.

 A kitchen lighting design is successful when all three types of light are layered together within a room to create a fully usable, adaptive space.
 Good lighting does not draw attention to itself but highlights the other design elements and fixtures in the space.
 Different light layers may be activated depending on purpose or time of day.
 For example, during the day, pendants over the island may not be needed at all, but when you start to prepare dinner in the evening all the layers providing ambient, task, and accent lighting become necessary.